Vaccine Education Center

 Does the anthrax vaccine have side effects?

-About one of every five people who receive the anthrax vaccine will develop mild pain, redness, and swelling at the site where the vaccine was given.
+About one of every ten people who receive the anthrax vaccine will develop mild pain, redness and swelling at the site where the vaccine was given.
 And about one out of every 100 given the vaccine will develop severe pain and swelling.

-In addition, four of every 7,000 people who get the anthrax vaccine will have fever, chills, body aches or nausea after receiving the vaccine.
+In addition, four of every 7,000 people who get the anthrax vaccine will experience a short period of fever, chills, body aches or nausea after receiving the vaccine.
 A severe allergic reaction (called anaphylaxis) that includes difficulty breathing, hives or lowered blood pressure is extremely rare.

 Does the anthrax vaccine cause Gulf-War Syndrome?

 A long-lasting disease that included muscle pain, fatigue and headaches was significantly associated with deployment of military personnel to the Gulf War.
 Some suggested that Gulf War Syndrome (GWS) was caused by the anthrax vaccine.
 To determine whether anthrax vaccine caused GWS, a study was performed.
-Blood was taken from people who complained of symptoms of GWS and from those who did not.
+Blood was taken from anthrax-vaccinated people who complained of symptoms of GWS and from those who did not.
 The percentage of people who had antibodies to anthrax was not different between the two groups.
-Therefore, the anthrax vaccine does not appear to be the cause of GWS.
+Therefore, the anthrax vaccine did not cause GWS.

 Do antibiotics treat anthrax?

-Antibiotics such as penicillin, doxycycline and ciprofloxacin all have been found to kill the anthrax bacteria and can effectively treat patients with anthrax.
+Antibiotics such as penicillin, doxycycline and ciprofloxacin have all been found to kill anthrax bacteria and can be used effectively in the treatment of patients with anthrax.

 If antibiotics treat anthrax, why do military personnel need a vaccine?

-The problem with antibiotics is that they can kill the anthrax bacteria, but they can't kill the anthrax spores.
-If there were a bioterrorist attack, spores would be released into the air and inhaled.
-Antibiotics would prevent the development of the disease, anthrax, but would not necessarily kill all the spores.
+The problem with antibiotics is that they can kill anthrax bacteria, but they don’t kill anthrax spores.
+In the event of a bioterrorist attack, spores would be released into the air and inhaled.
+Antibiotics would prevent the development of anthrax disease, but they would not necessarily kill all of the spores.
 If someone took antibiotics for several weeks, or even several months, and then stopped the antibiotics, the spores could reawaken (i.e., germinate) and cause disease.
-It is unclear exactly how long one should treat with antibiotics before it is certain that all the spores inhaled will not germinate.
+It is unclear exactly how long one should treat with antibiotics before it is certain that all inhaled spores will not germinate.

 Also, not all people with anthrax who are treated with antibiotics survive.
 As with all diseases in medicine, prevention is always better than treatment.